 This year summer solstice occurs on June 21 at 1:16 p.m.
 EDT.
 At that moment, the sun appears to have reached its northernmost extreme and seems to stand still in the sky. ("Solstice" comes from Latin words meaning "sun" and "to stand still.")

-according to www.chiff.com, summer solstice results in the longest day and the shortest night of the year.
+In our hemisphere, according to www.chiff.com, summer solstice results in the longest day and the shortest night of the year.
 In the Southern Hemisphere that happens in December.

 In a happy-seeming combination, our first day of summer and the last day of school fall very close to each other.
 Happy kids foresee months of freedom and daylight, while adults know the first day of summer is actually the beginning of the end of summer because after June 21, the days start growing shorter as the hours of sunlight decrease.